hagsteel/swampdragon/README.md

 # Important
-**Note**: As Django models are blocking, long queries will prevent other requests to come through.
+**Note**: As Django models are blocking, long queries will prevent other requests from coming through.

 **Note**: Currently it's heavily tied to Django